A Triple Bottom Line Approach to Roadway Design is a Triple Win for Community

 Brad Peterson, P.E., CFM, LEED AP

-Vice President - Infrastructure
+Senior Vice President Civil - Infrastructure

 To many, a triple bottom line approach brings thoughts of business strategies.
 This term, which means incorporating a social, economic, and environmental aspect, is a common business and accounting practice and is sometimes referred to as the Three Ps (people, planet, and profit).
 However, it can be a community improvement practice for municipalities as well.